thomaswp/SourceCheck/README.md

 The Parser project contains files for parsing logs from iSnap.
 [SnapParser.java](Parser/src/com/snap/parser/SnapParser.java) will parse assignments for a given dataset; however, it is much easier to use the load method of the [Assignment](Parser/src/com/snap/parser/Assignment.java) you want to parse.
 This method will return a map of attemptIDs to [AssignmentAttempts](Parser/src/com/snap/parser/AssignmentAttempt.java).
 The AssignmentAttempt contains a list of actions that the student made during the attempt, such as interface or edit actions within the Snap interface.

 Each action the student made may have an associated [Snapshot](Parser/src/com/snap/data/Snapshot.java).
-This is a Java data-structure representing the hierarchy of an exported Snap project (which is origianlly represented in XML).
+This is a Java data-structure representing the hierarchy of an exported Snap project (which is originally represented in XML).
 The basic structure of a Snapshot is as follows:

 * **Snapshot**: The high-level structure for an entire Snap project.
   * *Variables*: Global variables for the project.